jaredwooten/agents-md-workshop/README.md

 uv run orders list
 ```

-If you don't have `uv`, see `docs/CONTRIBUTING.md`.

 ## What is this repo for?

-You'll complete `EXERCISE_TASK.md` twice — once with your agent operating
+You'll complete a series of code changes twice — once with your agent operating
 "cold" (no AGENTS.md), once after you've written repo context for it — from
 identical starting states, in two separate fresh agent sessions.
 After each
-round, run the prompt in `SELF_REPORT_PROMPT.md` and log the numbers on the
+round, ask the agent to report its metrics and log the numbers on the
 whiteboard.
-Don't read `docs/CONTRIBUTING.md` too carefully before round one —
-half the point is watching how much searching the agent has to do without it.